Classification of two-term tilting complexes over Brauer graph algebras: Homological and Algebraic Preliminaries

 (iii) We always assume that the minimal projective presentation of a string module takes one of these three forms. \end{remark}

-This is the analogue of complexes which are called homotopy string used in, for example, \cite{BM} for studying indecomposable objects in the derived category of a gentle algebra.
+The authors of \cite{BM} introduced the notion of homotopy strings and homotopy bands, which they use to parameterise the indecomposable objects in the bounded derived category of a gentle algebra.
+One can define an analogue of homotopy strings for a Brauer graph algebra, then two-term string complexes are examples of complex associated to these combinatorial objects.
 Since we will only study two-term complexes in this paper, we will drop the adjective ``two-term" for string complexes.